Article I – Blitz League Officers

 Coaches may still release players after the Trade Deadline using the criteria set forth in Article VIII.

-Article XII – Sponsors
+Article XI – Sponsors

 Teams are NOT allowed to select a sponsor In-Game unless they are officially sponsored by that sponsor on the MML: Blitz! website.